 An umbilical hernia occurs when part of the bowel or fatty tissue pokes through an area near the belly button, pushing through a weak spot in the surrounding abdominal wall.

-In this article, we will look at the causes, risk factors, diagnosis, and treatment of umbilical hernias.
+This article looks at the causes, risk factors, diagnosis, and treatment of umbilical hernias.

-- They are not normally painful, but if they become sore, a doctor should be consulted
+- They are not normally painful, but if they become sore, a doctor should be consulted.

-- Obesity is a risk factor for umbilical hernias
+- Obesity is a risk factor for umbilical hernias.

-- Diagnosis of an umbilical hernia can normally be confirmed by a physical examination alone
+- Diagnosis of an umbilical hernia can normally be confirmed by a physical examination alone.

 Umbilical hernias are common in young infants, but the exact rate is not known because many cases go unreported and resolve themselves without the need for treatment.

-Pain - in children and infants, umbilical hernias are not usually painful.
-However, adults may feel pain or discomfort if the hernia is large.
+It is not usually painful in children and infants.
+However, adults may feel pain or discomfort if a hernia is large.

 When to see a doctor:

-- The bulge becomes painful
+- The bulge becomes painful.

-- The bulge swells up more
+- The bulge swells up more or becomes discolored.

 The major risk factors for umbilical hernias are: